aws-samples/wastecollector-planner/README.md

 The next step is to open a Studio and leverage the “Git Clone” feature to Clone the repository:  https://github.com/aws-samples/wastecollector-planner.git

-The notebook used for experimenting with Amazon Location services is: (Using Sagemaker-OR-Tools.ipynb)[https://github.com/aws-samples/wastecollector-planner/blob/main/Sagemaker/Using%20Sagemaker-OR-Tools.ipynb].
+The notebook used for experimenting with Amazon Location services is: [Using Sagemaker-OR-Tools.ipynb](https://github.com/aws-samples/wastecollector-planner/blob/main/Sagemaker/Using%20Sagemaker-OR-Tools.ipynb).
 This notebook includes all the steps described hereafter.

 After installing required libraries on the Notebook instance, we are going to deploy a Sagemaker inference endpoint to invoke OR-Tools both from inside and outside the notebook.
 To achieve this result we will go through building and testing a estimator and deploying it to an interface endpoint.